1on1pt/Bikesharing/README.md

 * Assess the marked *Bike Routes* in and around Des Moines for additional bike stations.
 * Perform and analysis with spring and fall data, the ridership will be theoretically less.
 * Conduct a complete weather analysis for the entire year.
-* Conduct an analysis on potential tourism bikeshare users.
+* Conduct an analysis on potential tourism bike share users.
 * Consult with the Des Moines Chamber of Commerce on the business proposal.